Despite some prejudice and erroneous assumptions, self-publishing is not an indication of failure or desperation.

 Regular income: With conventional “trade” publishing, royalty checks (if there are any) arrive twice a year.
 With self-publishing, money can come in every day, week, month, or every three or six months—depending on the sales channels.

 Higher income: Book royalties from traditional publishers pay about 8% of the cover price.
-Self-published authors can make more money, even from books with lower prices.
+Self-published authors can make more money, even from books that sell for lower prices.
 (You may make more money per book if you are an independent self-publisher than if you use a self-publishing company.)

-Rejection: The vast majority of books submitted to traditional publishers are rejected.
-Major publishers are driven by “hits.”
-They want books that are bought in the tens of thousands, but their judgment is not perfect.
-Most books do not become best-sellers, and in a few months they’re sold on the buck-a-book tables.
+Rejection: Most books submitted to traditional publishers are rejected.
+Major publishers want books that are bought in the tens of thousands, but their judgment is not perfect.
+Most books do not become bestsellers, and in a few months they’re sold on the buck-a-book tables.
 Aside from bad writing, there are other reasons why a book may be rejected—such as an unknown author, a subject’s limited appeal, a too-controversial subject, an abundance of other books on the subject or the inappropriateness of the book for a particular publisher.
-But a rejection doesn’t mean that a book shouldn’t be published at all.
+Rejection doesn’t mean that a book shouldn’t be published at all.

-Keeping an old book in print: At some time, the sales volume of almost every book drops to the level at which its publisher decides to discontinue it.
+Keeping an old book in print: At some time, the sales volume of almost every book drops to the level where its publisher decides to discontinue it.
 It becomes “out-of-print.”
 If that has happened to a book you wrote, you may be able to negotiate a deal with the original publisher to return the rights to you so you can republish it yourself.
-When sales drop to the point where the first publisher kills the book, there may not be much demand for the self-published version.
-But even a little demand can create income for the author; and proper marketing and/or updating may be able to boost the sales.

 Chance of attracting a traditional publisher: According to the New York Times, “Louise Burke, publisher of Pocket Books, said publishers now trawl for new material by looking at reader comments about self-published books sold online.
 Self-publishing, she said, is no longer a dirty word.”
-At least one book from a self-publishing company was later re-published by a mainstream publisher and got on the New York Times Bestseller List.
+At least one book from a self-publishing company was later reissued by a mainstream publisher and got on the New York Times Bestseller List.
 While dreaming of writing a bestseller is a pleasant diversion, and perhaps a good motivator to write a high-quality book, it should not be your prime objective.
-Realistically, you probably won’t sell a lot of books and won’t make much money, so you’ll have to have other ways to define “success” and “satisfaction.”

 Some of the reasons above are my reasons.
-I established Silver Sands Books in the fall of 2008 to publish one book.
-In less than a year, I published four books, started three others, and had more on my to-do list.
-After two years, I had published ten books and more were “in the oven.”
-I've now published more than twenty.
-I don't know how that compares with the first years of Random House or Simon & Schuster, but I think it's pretty good.
+I established Silver Sands Books to publish one book in the fall of 2008.
+In less than one year, I had published four books, started three others, and had more on my to-do list.